 The core principle is non-refoulement, asserting that a refugee should not be returned to a country where they face serious threats to their life or freedom.
 This is now considered a rule of customary international law.

-The IDEAL policy would remove cases of asylum from the Justice Department and made independent, like the U.S. Tax Court system.
+The IDEAL policy would remove cases of asylum from the Justice Department and create an independent court, like the U.S. Tax Court system.

 The union representing immigration judges says this is necessary to ensure that judges operate as impartial arbiters of the law.